 Forms of Payment

 Cash and ChecksThe use of cash and checks are in decline; however, they are still valid and accepted payment methods.
 Small businesses most commonly accept cash.
 So, if you’re a small business looking to increase your payment methods, consider adding new forms of payment to increase your sales.
+An easy way to start is with an invoicing and payments solution, like Autobooks.
+You can send and schedule electronic invoices, which gives your customers more ways to pay.

 Money OrderMoney orders are in the same situation as cash and checks – they’re declining.
 People most often use money orders in situations when they may not want to reveal specific personal information.
 You can also use them for rent payments and giving gifts.